Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Financial Log-Return Generation

 The i.i.d.\ pool above validates marginal fidelity but says nothing about temporal dynamics.
 Real equity returns exhibit two key temporal properties: (i)~returns are essentially unpredictable (near-zero autocorrelation), and (ii)~squared returns (a proxy for volatility) are highly autocorrelated and decay slowly, a phenomenon known as \emph{volatility clustering}~\cite{contStylizedFactsAsset2001}.
 We tested how far the stochastic attention sampler could go toward reproducing these properties.

-\paragraph{Protocol.} We generated a sequential time series of daily return vectors using the MALA sampler (Algorithm~\ref{alg:mala}) with warm-starting: each day's chain was initialized at the previous day's endpoint, creating temporal continuity in the chain trajectory.
+We generated a sequential time series of daily return vectors using the MALA sampler (Algorithm~\ref{alg:mala}) with warm-starting: each day's chain was initialized at the previous day's endpoint, creating temporal continuity in the chain trajectory.
 We set $\beta = 12$ (below the main operating point $\beta{=}25$) to ensure adequate MALA mixing within $T_{\text{inner}}{=}200$ inner steps per day.
-Algorithm~\ref{alg:mala-sequential} gives the pseudocode.
+The pseudocode is in Algorithm~\ref{alg:mala-sequential}.